 I’ve been creating characters and stories since I was very young.
 For hours at a time I would play alone in my room, just me and my Star Wars figures.

 I didn’t act out the three original Star Wars movies, which were all that existed back then.
-Instead my figures were the actors in the stories I created every day.
+Instead my figures were the actors in the stories I created each day.
 That was all I needed and I was happy.

-To this day I mourn the fact that generations of young people have been raised in a culture that continuously saturates minds with video games and other visual media, allowing no time or space to use their given imaginations.
+To this day I mourn the fact that generations of young people have been raised in a culture that continuously saturates their minds with video games and other visual media, allowing no time or space to use their given imaginations.

 More coming soon…

 Facebook Aerosus Aretherra